nrwl/nx/docs/shared/next-plugin.md

 # Next.js Plugin

-The Nx Plugin for Next.js contains builders, and schematics for managing Next.js applications, and libraries within an Nx workspace.
+The Nx Plugin for Next.js contains builders and schematics for managing Next.js applications and libraries within an Nx workspace.
 It provides:

 - Scaffolding for creating, building, serving, linting, and testing Next.js applications.
 - Integration with building, serving, and exporting a Next.js application.